-Attach a Staffing Plan which lists the key personnel who will be involved in the implementation of the proposed activity.
-Key personnel are defined as the Program Director and other individuals who contribute to the programmatic development or execution of a project/ program in a substantive, measurable way, whether or not they receive salaries or compensation under this supplemental award.
-This may include the program coordinator, medical director, Clinical Quality Management staff, and data monitoring staff, if appropriate.
+Attach a Staffing Plan which lists the key personnel who will be involved in the implementation of the proposed capacity development activity.
+Key personnel is defined as the Program Director and other individuals who contribute to the programmatic development or execution of a project/program in a substantive, measurable way, whether or not they receive salaries or compensation under the grant.
+This may include the program coordinator, medical director, CQM staff, and data monitoring staff, if appropriate.
 For each listed person on the staffing plan, include their role, responsibilities, credentials, if applicable, and the allocated FTEs.
-Only include brief job descriptions for key personnel vacancies for the proposed activity and limit to two pages total in length.
+Only include brief job descriptions for key personnel vacancies for the proposed Capacity Development activity and limit to two pages total in length.